Skip to main content

 Applicable to Nomura Real Estate Development and some other Group companies

-In addition, Nomura Real Estate Holdings, Nomura Real Estate Development, Nomura Real Estate Asset Management, and Nomura Real Estate Life & Sports were awarded the Gold rating, Nomura Real Estate Solutions was awarded the Silver rating and Nomura Real Estate Partners was awarded the Bronze rating in the PRIDE Index 2023, which certifies companies and organizations for their efforts related to LGBT persons and other sexual minorities.
+Additionally, in the PRIDE Index 2024, which evaluates the initiatives of companies and organizations related to LGBTQ+ and other sexual minorities, Nomura Real Estate Holdings, Nomura Real Estate Development, Nomura Real Estate Asset Management, Nomura Real Estate Life & Sports, and Nomura Real Estate Solutions were awarded the gold rating, and Nomura Real Estate Partners was awarded the silver rating.

 • *